eranws/grab.js/notes.md

 * camera
 * chip

-//	Q: who knows what 'kinect' is?

-// Some background about depth, Ir, sensors

-// over USB to driver...

 --
 ## driver
 ### openni

 * software low-level
 * reads the "Depth Frame" to the PC

-// written in C

 --
 ## middleware